-About this recipe: This is a hot pot we have it in winter, and we have it as a Traditional meal on New Years Eve with brown sauce and beetroot, after we let the New year in.
-I have been cooking this for 45 years. we used to have it every Monday when I was young, because we used the meat that was left over from our Sunday dinner, mostly it was Lamb or beef, but these days people use corned beef from a tin, and it is still nice
+This is a hot pot we also call 'Tatta ash'.
+We have it as a traditional meal on New Year's Eve with brown sauce and beetroot.
+I have been cooking this for 45 years, we used to have it every Monday when I was young, it was made with meat that was left over from our Sunday dinner, mostly it was lamb or beef, but these days people use corned beef from a tin.

 if you want to add a short crust on top, put some ash in a dish cover with short crust pastry and bake in oven till golden it is great. - 01 Nov 2013